PENNSYLVANIA PERSONAL INJURY LAWYERS

 App On, No Ride Accepted

-Once the driver logs into the app but hasn't yet matched with a passenger, the rideshare company provides contingent liability coverage: $50,000 per person, $100,000 per accident, and $25,000 in property damage.
-This coverage applies only if the driver's personal policy doesn't cover the claim.
-These limits are significantly lower than what's available during an active ride.
+Once the driver logs into the app but hasn’t matched with a passenger, Act 164 requires the rideshare company to carry contingent liability coverage: $50,000 per person, $100,000 per accident, and $25,000 in property damage.
+These limits are significantly lower than what’s available during an active ride.

 Ride Accepted Through Drop-Off

 From the moment a driver accepts a ride request until the passenger exits the vehicle, Act 164 requires rideshare companies to carry at least $500,000 in primary liability coverage.
-In practice, both Uber and Lyft currently provide up to $1 million in third-party liability coverage during this phase.
-Uber's policy also includes uninsured/underinsured motorist coverage in Pennsylvania during this phase.
-Some reports indicate that Lyft has removed UM/UIM coverage in Pennsylvania, which can limit a victim's options when an uninsured at-fault driver is involved, so it's important to have your specific coverage situation reviewed.
+In practice, both Uber and Lyft currently provide up to $1 million in third-party liability during this phase.
+Uber’s policy also includes uninsured/underinsured motorist (UM/UIM) coverage in Pennsylvania during this phase.
+Some reports indicate that Lyft has removed UM/UIM coverage in Pennsylvania, which can limit a victim’s options when an uninsured at-fault driver is involved.
+It’s important to have your specific coverage situation reviewed by an attorney.

-Obtaining app data and electronic records is essential to proving which phase was active.
-Uber and Lyft classify drivers as independent contractors rather than employees to limit corporate liability, but the tiered insurance mandate under Act 164 ensures coverage exists regardless of that classification.
+Obtaining app data and electronic records is essential to proving which phase was active at the time of the crash.
+Uber and Lyft classify drivers as independent contractors rather than employees to limit corporate liability, but Act 164’s tiered insurance mandate ensures coverage exists regardless of that classification.
 A Lyft accident attorney familiar with these frameworks can identify the right coverage path from day one.

 You don’t have to be a passenger to have a valid claim.
 Rideshare accident cases in Pennsylvania can be brought by passengers injured while riding in an Uber or Lyft, drivers of other vehicles struck by a rideshare driver, pedestrians and cyclists hit by a rideshare vehicle, and rideshare drivers themselves when another party’s negligence caused the crash.

-Pennsylvania's modified comparative negligence rule allows you to recover compensation as long as you're less than 51% at fault.
-Your award is reduced proportionally by your share of responsibility.
-As a rideshare passenger, your own auto policy's tort election typically doesn't restrict your claim against the at-fault driver or company, which preserves your right to pursue full damages.
+Pennsylvania’s modified comparative negligence rule allows you to recover compensation as long as you’re less than 51% at fault, with your award reduced proportionally by your share of responsibility.
+As a rideshare passenger, your own auto policy’s tort election typically doesn’t restrict your claim against the at-fault driver or company, which preserves your right to pursue full damages.

 Why Choose Handler, Henning & Rosenberg LLC for Your Lancaster Uber or Lyft Accident Case

 Rideshare companies have substantial legal teams that move quickly after an accident to protect their interests.
-Matching that requires a firm with real investigative resources, litigation depth, and an understanding of how Uber and Lyft defend these cases.
+Meeting that requires a firm with real investigative resources, litigation depth, and a clear understanding of how Uber and Lyft defend these cases.

 Our advantages in rideshare accident cases include:

-• Recognized Attorneys: Multiple attorneys on our team hold 10.0 Superb Avvo ratings, have been selected to Super Lawyers and Super Lawyers Rising Stars, named to the National Trial Lawyers Top 100, and hold membership in the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.
+- Recognized attorneys: Multiple attorneys on our team hold 10.0 Superb Avvo ratings, have been selected to Super Lawyers and Super Lawyers Rising Stars, been named to the National Trial Lawyers Top 100, and hold membership in the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.

 Compensation Lancaster Rideshare Accident Victims May Pursue

 The damages available in a rideshare accident case depend on the severity of your injuries, the insurance coverage in force at the time of the crash, and the circumstances of the accident.
-Phase 3 claims (ride in progress) may have access to up to $1 million in liability coverage, while Phase 2 claims are subject to much lower limits.
+Phase 3 claims (ride in progress) may access up to $1 million in liability coverage.
+Phase 2 claims are subject to significantly lower limits.

 Rideshare accident victims in Pennsylvania may seek compensation for:

 Under 42 Pa.
-C.S. § 5524, Pennsylvania's two-year statute of limitations means you must file a personal injury lawsuit within two years of the accident date.
+C.S. § 5524, Pennsylvania’s two-year statute of limitations requires filing a personal injury lawsuit within two years of the accident date.
 Missing that deadline generally eliminates your right to sue.
 Rideshare accident cases involving Lancaster County are typically filed in the Lancaster County Court of Common Pleas.
-Don't accept any insurance offer before having your case evaluated by an Uber accident lawyer who can assess whether it reflects the full value of your claim.
+Don’t accept any insurance settlement offer before having your case evaluated by a rideshare accident attorney in Lancaster who can assess whether it reflects the full value of your claim.

 Frequently Asked Questions